Babtsov/learning/git/README.md

-git fetch 			     | fetch the remote changes made by some other people git pull			     | pulls down from a remote and instantly merges. git merge origin/master 	     | merge the repo with the master git push origin your_branch_name     | push your branch up to the remote, origin.
+git fetch 			     | fetch the remote changes made by some other people git pull			     | pulls down from a remote and instantly merges. git merge origin/master 	     | merge the repo with the master git push -u origin branch_name     | push your branch up to the remote. -u -> origin will be the default destination in the future..

 ![Alt text](./image for basic commands.png "Title")